Nemone: Broadcasting

-Television career
+Television

 Nemone co-hosted the BBC One television programme 101 Ways to Leave a Gameshow alongside Steve Jones.
-She was seen describing the method of eviction from the game show and then interviewing the losing contestants.

 Nemone was one of the contestants on Celebrity Mastermind aired on 20 August 2017 on BBC One.
 Her specialist subject was the children's books of Roald Dahl, and she came 2nd in the show.

 Also, on screen, Nemone has hosted the X Games in Barcelona and Ski Sunday in Livigno for the television show Grandstand.

-Athletic career

-Aside from radio and TV broadcasting and psychotherapy work, Nemone is also a keen athlete.
+Athletics

 Nemone is a former champion 400 metres runner.
 In 1999 she won the Greater Manchester Championships.
 In 2000 she qualified for the British Championships and competed in the 400m British Olympic trials.

 Nemone decided to bid to run for the Greek Olympic team for the 2004 Summer Olympics.
 Her training was filmed for the BBC Three television programme My Big Fat Greek Olympic Dream.
-She has competed in triathlons, most notably finishing in the top 20 amateur women in the 2006 London Triathlon.

-She is a keen open water swimmer, having participated in swim treks in Capri, Menorca, the Greek Islands, the Oman fjords as well as the South East of the UK.
-She has a passion for additional outdoor-based sports, snowboarding and surfing.